TimelyDataflow/differential-dataflow/README.md

 Differential dataflow is built on top of [timely dataflow](https://github.com/frankmcsherry/timely-dataflow), a distributed data-parallel runtime.
 Timely dataflow scales out to multiple independent workers, increasing the capacity of the system (at the cost of some coordination that cuts into latency).

-If we bring two workers to bear, our 10 million node, 50 million edge computation drops down from fiveteen seconds to just over eight seconds.
+If we bring two workers to bear, our 10 million node, 50 million edge computation drops down from fifteen seconds to just over eight seconds.

          Running `target/release/examples/degrees 10000000 50000000 1 -w2`
     Loading finished after Duration { secs: 8, nanos: 207375094 }